SteveHodge/assistantdm/readme.txt

- gamesystem - core code related to the 3.5 mechanics gamesystem.core - low level classes (statistic and property) not intimately tied to the ruleset gamesystem.dice - classes representing dice magicgenerator - random magic item generator magicitems - shop panel ui and functionality monsters - monsters panel ui and functionality party - party panel functionality (should also contain ui for party and rolls panels) swing - extended generic swing components ui - ui for party and rolls panel and dialogs. should contain only common ui and dialogs util - util classes for external communication (XML handling, file uploading, logging)
+ gamesystem - core code related to the 3.5 mechanics gamesystem.core - low level classes (statistic and property) not intimately tied to the ruleset gamesystem.dice - classes representing dice led_control - remote control of LED strip magicgenerator - random magic item generator magicitems - shop panel ui and functionality monsters - monsters panel ui and functionality party - party panel functionality (could also contain ui for party and rolls panels, but also Party itself is more of a "campaign" class now) swing - extended generic swing components ui - ui for party and rolls panel and dialogs. should contain only common ui and dialogs util - util classes for external communication (XML handling, file uploading, logging)

+ maptool - standalone tool for setting map scale and masks tilemapper - standalone tool for creating tile-based maps

 ---=== NEW HIGH LEVEL APP ARCHITECTURE ===---
 The Module system will be used for coordinating parts of the system, and loading/saving app and installation specific settings (server addresses, hardware related settings, directory defaults etc).